sirbh/birdnest/README.md

-# Front End for Assignment fall 2022: Developers
+# FrontEnd for Assignment fall 2022: Developers

 This project is live on https://wonderful-chimera-81c637.netlify.app/